thephpleague/uri-src/docs/interfaces/7.0/uri-parser-builder.md

 function predates RFC3986 and as such does not fully comply to the specification.
 To work around the limitation the tooklit provides the `League\Uri\UriString` class.
 It is a user-land PHP URI parser and builder compliant with [RFC 3986](http://tools.ietf.org/html/rfc3986) and [RFC 3987](http://tools.ietf.org/html/rfc3987)
 The class act as a drop-in replacement for PHP's `parse_url` feature.
-And expand on the feature to provide RFC3986 features:
+The class provides other core features of RFC3986 like dot segment removal, URI resolution, and URI normalization.

+## URI parsing

 The parser is: